 What happens if I put too much water in the airlock?

-However, with the 3-piece airlock design you can almost fill the thing right up and it seems to be fine.
-This being said, I would always recommend you stick to the manufacturers’ guidelines and just monitor the airlock to makes sure it’s still topped up.
+However, with the 3-piece airlock design, you can almost fill the thing right up and it seems to be fine.
+This being said, I would always recommend you stick to the manufacturers’ guidelines and just monitor the airlock to make sure it’s still topped up.